zachpino/3dDataForm/week9/lsys.md

 ---

 More complex patterns, especially those invoking scale change and randomness, can create beautiful, organic, recursively complex results.
-Complexity builds quickly.
+These forms and patterns have compelling properties -- their self similarity means that scale change does not induces linear and predictable performative change.
+They often also offer unique, highly structural properties with minimal material use.
+Complexity builds quickly, however.

 Again, from Wikipedia...